-In addition, we may not be able to renew an expiring lease or to find a new tenant for the property for which the lease has expired, in each case on terms at least as favourable as the expired lease or at all.
+In addition, Granite may not be able to renew an expiring lease or to find a new tenant for the property for which the lease has expired, in each case on terms as favourable as the expired lease or at all.
 Renewal options are generally based on changes in the consumer price index or prevailing market rates.
-Market rates may be lower at the time of the renewal options, and accordingly, leases may be renewed at lower levels of rent than are currently in place.
-Our tenants may fail to renew their leases if they need to relocate their operations as a result of changes in location of their customers' operations or if they choose to discontinue operations as a result of the loss of business.
+Market rates may be lower at the time renewal options are exercised, and accordingly, leases may be renewed at lower levels of rent than are currently in place.
+Granite's tenants may fail to renew their leases if they need to relocate their operations as a result of changes in location of their customers' operations, if they choose to discontinue operations, or if they opt to pursue negotiation of a new lease.
+Many factors will affect Granite's ability to lease vacant properties, and Granite may incur significant costs in making property modifications, improvements or repairs required by a new tenant.